Primary Key Points

 You know that inflammation is a natural healing process in the body.
 However, sometimes it can get a little out of hand and stick around for longer than it should.
 When chronic inflammation sets up camp in your brain, it can pave the way for a range of brain-related disorders, including depression.
 [7]

 The good news is that our friendly gut bacteria have the power to shield your brain from inflammation.
-They do this by keeping a close eye on the levels of pro-inflammatory chemical messengers called cytokines.
-These cytokines can wreak havoc on your mood and overall well-being when they're too high.
+They do this by closely monitoring the levels of pro-inflammatory chemical messengers called cytokines.
+When they're too high, these cytokines can wreak havoc on your mood and overall well-being.

 Elevated levels of cytokines have been linked to mood disorders, depression, anxiety, memory loss, and cognitive disorders.
 However, certain species and strains of these microbiome bacteria have shown incredible abilities to reduce inflammation, resulting in fewer symptoms of anxiety and depression.
 [8]